Pari Perumal

 Pari Perumal (c.
 11th century CE), also known as Kaviperumal, was a Tamil scholar and commentator known for his commentary on the Thirukkural.
 He was among the canon of Ten Medieval Commentators of the Kural text most highly esteemed by scholars.
 He was also among the five ancient commentators whose commentaries had been preserved and made available to the Modern era, the others being Manakkudavar, Kaalingar, Paridhi, and Parimelalhagar.

 Biography

 Pari Perumal hailed from Thenselhuvai in the Sethu country of the Pandya Kingdom.
 Scholars date his period between the second half of the 11th century and the first half of the 12th century CE since he mentioned the work Vatsyayana (whose author also lived in the 11th century CE) at the beginning of his commentary of the third book of the Tirukkural.
 The Thondaimandala Sathagam, which mentions the names of all the ten medieval commentators, refers to Pari Perumal as "Kavi Perumal".
 A verse at the end of his commentary work indicates that Pari Perumal has also authored two other books, namely, Molhiyiyal (linguistics) and Kamanul (book of pleasure).
 The verse also indicates that his home town is Thenselhuvai in Sethu Naadu under the Pondy zone.
 The Perunthogai has a few verses about Pari Perumal.
 The Perunthogai verse 1539 indicates there were few commentators before Pari Perumal.

+Similar to the commentaries by Paridhiyar, Kaalingar, and Mallar, Pari Perumal's commentary is believed to have been originated in the Kongu Region.